sgbo001/courseRegistrationApp/README.md

 Enhanced Learning Model:
 The application incorporates a  learning model that showcases learning materials specific to modules in which a user is enrolled.

-Django REST API
+Django REST API:
 Book Finder API to find books by title, author, in Computing.
 This can be access when you clicked on "E-Library" on the navigation bar

-Azure Functions Functionality
+Azure Functions Functionality:
 This functionality queries the Azure MySQL database to gather detailed information about each registered user, including their username, first name, last name, email address, the specific module they are registered for, registration date, and export to excel.
 This is triggered when user logged in as super user, and click generate report on the naviagation bar.
 By executing this Azure Function, Administrator can efficiently obtain a consolidated view of registered users, their associated modules, and the corresponding registration dates, streamlining data analysis and reporting processes.